-Check if Shapes Demo GHA Workflow needs Updating
+Check if GHA Workflows need Updating

 Note: This should only be done for the latest release.
-This is any release that's not a micro release of the non-latest major or minor release.

-For non-micro releases if the shapes demo workflow hasn't been updated in a while, manually trigger one to make sure it works.
-If it doesn't then make changes as necessary.
+For non-micro releases, if the release workflows haven't been updated in a while, manually trigger them to make sure they work.
+If any don't, then make changes as necessary.

-For micro releases check to see if the workflow has been updated on master and backport those changes to the release series branch.
-Then manually trigger it to make sure it works.
+For micro releases check to see if the workflows have been updated on master and backport those changes to the release series branch.
+Then manually trigger them to make sure they work.